Here's where to find fireworks around the New Orleans metro area.

 Thursday, July 4 from 4:30 p.m. to 9:30 p.m.

 4th Fest in Crescent Park brings a family-friendly event for all to enjoy in the French Market District.
 The free fun begins at 4:30 p.m.
 The live music will kick off at 5:30 p.m. in Mandeville Wharf, leading up to the 9 p.m.
 Dueling Barges Fireworks Show on the Mississippi River.
-Visitors are encouraged to bring their own chairs to enjoy the show.
-There will also be several enjoyable food options ready to purchase from Gulf Tacos, Curly Q Fry Company, and Li’ Dustin’s Italian Ice.
-Beverage outlets throughout the park will also offer soft drinks and adult beverages for purchase.
-Organizers say glass and tents are not allowed.
+Carry-in beverages and food allowed or enjoy the food and drink for purchase at the Mandeville and Piety Wharves.
+Visitors are encouraged to bring their own chairs and blankets to enjoy the show.
+Fireworks, firearms, ice chests / coolers, glass bottles, and tents are prohibited.